 You can use this effect to combine any photos as long as they have a clear white background.
-In this tutorial we are going to use two pictures of the same model but you can get creative and for example combine a model with an animal.
+In this tutorial, we are going to use two pictures of the same model but you can get creative and for example, combine a model with an animal.

 The photos that we use in this tutorial are free photos from Pixabay and you can download the photos from the link below.
 We are using the medium (853px x 1280px) size photos in this tutorial.

 Open both photos in one document on top of each other and then double click on the top photo layer to open layer styles.
 On the very main layer style window, under Advanced Blending -> Channels turn off the G and B channels.
-You can try different styles and color combinations by checking and uncheking the RGB channels.
+You can try different styles and color combinations by checking and unchecking the RGB channels.
 Once ready hit ok.

 We are going to enhance the colors by adding a Selective Color adjustment layer.
-First select the Reds and adjust the setting to your liking and then tweak the Cyans.
+First, select the Reds and adjust the setting to your liking and then tweak the Cyans.
 From the image below you can see the values that I used in the demo image.

-Next add Levels adjustment layer and make the image a bit lighter.
+Next, add Levels adjustment layer and make the image a bit lighter.
 Last I’m going to lighten the background a little bit by adding Brightness/Contrast adjustment layer.
 Set the brightness to +64 then select the adjustment layer’s mask and invert it (CTRL + I).
 Pick a big, soft white brush and lower the opacity to around 50% and brush over the background to lighten it up.
 When doing this make sure that the layer mask is selected so that you don’t paint on the actual image.
 That’s it, our double color exposure image is ready.